stevebeer/openvpn-server/README.md

 I am interested in making this script work for as many people as possible, so I welcome any feedback on your experience.
 If you have problems using it, feel free to send me an email and I'll get back to you as soon as I can.
-My expertise and resources are limited, but I will try to help, and if I can't, I'll find some more resources to point you to.
+My expertise is limited, but I will try to help, and if I can't, I'll find some more resources to point you to.

 I am also interested in improving this script, and will be adding features to it over time to make it easier, more intuitive, and/or more versatile.
 If you have any feature ideas or requests, or are interested in adding your ideas to it or testing it on other platforms, please also contact me.
+I will be happy to work with you!

 Thanks
 ------